sdenier/Articles/geco_algorithms/geco_algorithms_2.md

 # Punched - Checked - Traced: Computing Accurate Traces for Orienteering Events (2)

 *This is a two-part series about algorithms for orienteering events.
 There were a crucial focus of [Geco](http://sdenier.github.io/Geco/begin/index.html), a software I wrote from 2008 to 2015.
-You can find the [first part here](./geco_algorithms_1.md).*
+You can find the [first part here](./geco_algorithms_1.md).
+Published on 2021-04-30.*

 ## The Next Step: Courses with Multiple Sections (Adventure Racing)